syncfusion-content/asp.netwebforms-docs/aspnet/TreeView/Getting-Started.md

-> Note: The inline edit validation is done when “ClientSideOnInlineEditValidation” event occurs, as in the screenshot as follows.
+N> The inline edit validation is done when “ClientSideOnInlineEditValidation” event occurs, as in the screenshot as follows.
 The “ClientSideOnInlineEditValidation” event rises only when the “AllowEditing” property is set to True.